T 07804 059426 E firstname.lastname@example.org

 Hope in God motivates us to take action that can lead to transformation.
 By God’s power at work within us, God is able to accomplish more than we can ask or imagine.

-In partnership with churches, we build courage in society for necessary decisions to be taken at national and international level.
+In partnership with churches, we build courage in society for necessary decisions to be taken at a national and international level.
 Seeking the grace of the gospel, we proclaim a renewed humanity, set free from unsustainable and dangerous patterns of consumption.